mpaguilar/msa-toy/CONVENTIONS.md

 * The docstring should include
     - an `Args:` section, which includes the name, type, and purpose of the function argument.
     - a `Returns:` section, which includes the type and purpose of all possible return values
-    - a `Notes:` section, which should include a step-by-step description of the function internals.
+    - a `Notes:` section, which should include a numbered step-by-step description of the function internals.
+        - The numbered steps should exclude logging statements.
+        - The "Notes:" should mention any network, disk, or database access.
     - Include a blank line after the last section.
 For example:
     ```
     Notes: